devesh-98/solutionshub-social-media-background-check/README.md

 Also change the following values in the producer.py file.
 ```
 instagram_username='' # Replace with instagram username
-s3_bucket=''          # Replace with intermediate s3 bucket which will store scraped data

 And inside function download_users_posts_with_periods() change the period according to need:
 SINCE=''